shmul/lightningmdb/README.md

 Copyright 1999-2003 The OpenLDAP Foundation, Redwood City, California, USA.
 All Rights Reserved.
 Permission to copy and distribute verbatim copies of this document is granted.

-## lpack
-lpack's code was placed under the public domain by its author.